The Best Time to Visit New Zealand from Someone Who Lived There for 18 Months

 If you’re looking for good weather with fewer crowds, then the best time to visit New Zealand will be either autumn or spring.
-These are the two shoulder seasons, and they’re both awesome times to explore!
-Sure, the days aren’t as hot, and the sun isn’t as high in the sky, but what you sacrifice in weather you make up for in space.
+These are the two shoulder seasons, and they’re both extraordinary exploring times!
+Sure, the days aren’t as hot, and the sun isn’t as high in the sky, but what you sacrifice in weather, you make up for in space.

 Low Season: June to August

 Winter is the low season in New Zealand.
 Although the snowsports that become available in places like Wanaka draw large crowds of locals and travelers, most of the country feels very quiet.
 The atmosphere in the low season isn’t as exciting, but you do feel privy to a different side of the country.
 It’s like peeking behind the curtain- getting a glimpse of local life without the influence of tourism.